 I slightly focus my work on food and tabletop photography and in my house I have set up a photo corner with basic studio echipment.
 On the other hand, I do not nail myself down on food and tabletop, but I also enjoy travel photography (street, people, nature) and latest - sports.

-Thanks to my young daughter who is on performance level in a figure skating class in Berlin, I felt "forced" to invest into a second camera body with sports photography characteristics (basically, highspeed autofocus) and so I bought Canon's 5D Mark III.
+Thanks to my young daughter who is on performance level in a figure skating class in Berlin, I found a reason to buy a second camera body with sports photography characteristics (basically, highspeed autofocus) and so I bought Canon's 5D Mark III.